Best Cotswolds Itinerary | 1 Day in England’s Countryside

 The best way to start your day trip is by passing through the “Gateway to the Cotswolds”: Burford.

-The historic feel to this village comes through in its points of interest.
+The historic feel of this village comes through in its points of interest.
 You’ll see the oldest chemist in England and an antique shop with an interesting past as an Inn.
 Let’s just say Charles II and his mistress knew the place well.

 Burford is also home to the Tolsey Museum – located within a Tudor building.
 It displays local culture and history and includes exhibits like town maces.